MicrosoftDocs/win32/desktop-src/properties/props-system-devices-interfaceenabled.md

 ---
-Description: Indicates if the interface is enabled or not. ms.assetid: 5596ddcb-2361-49fa-98e0-684c0f7f0bd4
+description: Indicates if the interface is enabled or not. ms.assetid: 5596ddcb-2361-49fa-98e0-684c0f7f0bd4
 title: System.Devices.InterfaceEnabled
 ms.topic: article